Lynn Leong: Career

-Lynn Leong started playing squash at the age of five and went on to represent the country when she was 12.
+Lynn Leong started playing squash at the age of five and went on to represent Malaysia when she was 12.

-She emerged as a national squash champion twice, on two consecutive occasions in 1995 and 1996 before winning the Asian Individual Squash Championships title in 1996 defeating India's Misha Grewal.
+She emerged as a national squash champion twice, on two consecutive occasions in 1995 and 1996 before winning the Asian Individual Squash Championships title in 1996, defeating India's Misha Grewal.
 She also represented Malaysia at the 1996 Women's World Team Squash Championships.
 In 1996, she was nominated for the prestigious national award Anugerah Sukan Negara for Sportswoman of the Year.

-Her only Commonwealth Games appearance came in 1998 which was coincidentally held in Malaysia, representing Malaysian delegation in the squash events.
-She failed to win a medal at the event and the Squash Racquets Association of Malaysia decided to remove her from the national side for a while.
+Her only Commonwealth Games appearance came in 1998, when the Games were held in Malaysia.
+Representing her country in the squash events, she failed to win a medal at the event and the Squash Racquets Association of Malaysia decided to remove her from the national side for a while.

 In 1999, she returned to form and won the US Junior Open squash championships title in the U19 category.
 At the 1999 Women's World Junior Squash championships, she emerged as runner-up to her compatriot Nicol David in the women's individual event.

-She is currently Director of Squash and Head Coach for both the Men's and Women's Varsity Squash Teams at Yale University.
+She is currently Director of Squash and head coach for both the Men's and Women's Varsity Squash Teams at Yale University.